Ask a doctor about a prescription for TEICOPLANIN ALTAN 200 mg POWDER FOR INJECTABLE SOLUTION AND FOR INFUSION

 Other sources of information

-Detailed information on this medicine is available on the website of the European Medicines Agency:http://www.ema.europa.eu/, and on the website of the Spanish Agency of Medicines and Medical Devices (AEMPS) (http://www.aemps.gob.es/).
-There are also links to other websites on rare diseases and orphan drugs.
+Detailed information on this medicinal product is available on the European Medicines Agency website: http://www.ema.europa.eu/, and on the Spanish Agency for Medicines and Health Products (AEMPS) website (http://www.aemps.gob.es/).
+There are also links to other websites on rare diseases and orphan medicines.

-Practical information for healthcare professionals on the preparation and handling of Teicoplanin Altan
+Practical information for healthcare professionals on the preparation and handling of Teicoplanina Altan

 The reconstituted solution can be injected directly or alternatively in a diluted form.

-The injection will be administered either as a bolus over 3-5 minutes or by perfusion over 30 minutes.
+The injection will be administered either as a bolus over 3-5 minutes or by infusion over 30 minutes.

-In babies from birth to 2 months, only perfusion will be administered.
+In infants from birth to 2 months, it will only be administered by infusion.

 The reconstituted solution can also be administered orally.